rohanmathewalex/rohanmathewalex/README.md

 # Hello there! 👋 I'm Rohan Mathew Alex, a Full Stack Developer

-As an enthusiastic junior developer, I'm passionate about web development and excited to contribute to innovative projects.
+As an enthusiastic Full-stack developer, I'm passionate about web development and excited to contribute to innovative projects.
 Here's a glimpse of what I bring to the table:

 ## Skills and Experience
 - **Languages & Frameworks:** JavaScript (React), HTML, CSS, Express, Nodejs, MongoDB, GraphQl